aluxnimm/outlookcaldavsynchronizer/README.md

 - **loadOperationThresholdForProgressDisplay**: amount of sync operations to show the progress bar (default 50)
 - **calDavConnectTimeout**: timeout for caldav connects (default 90 sec)
 - **enableTaskSynchronization** Support for task sync true or false

+You can also change defaults for some of the general options like CheckForNewVersions, StoreAppDatainRoamingFolder, IncludeCustomMessageClasses and SSL/TLS options, useful for All Users deployment, because general options are stored per user in the HKCU registry hive.

 In the section `system.net` you can define proxy settings, e.g. use of NTLM credentials